KuriPlugins/KuriPlugins/README.md

 I'm a passionate OSRS player who developed my own plugins during the OpenOSRS era, such as one-click GOTR, one-click wintertodt, one-click tempoross, gauntlet-helper, and more.

-Kuri Plugins are overpowered plugins for RuneLite that help your gameplay
+Kuri Plugins are overpowered plugins for RuneLite that help your gameplay.

 But Kuri Plugins isn't just about enhancing the game.
 It's about building a community of OSRS players who love to take their gameplay to the next level.
 With Kuri Plugins, you can connect with other like-minded gamers, share tips and tricks, and enjoy the game together.